oracle/odpi/doc/src/unions/dpiDataBuffer.rst

     Value that is used when the native type that is being used is DPI_NATIVE_TYPE_ROWID.
 This is a reference to a rowid which is used to uniquely identify a row in a table in the database.

+.. member:: dpiVector* dpiDataBuffer.asVector

+    Value that is used when the native type that is being used is DPI_NATIVE_TYPE_VECTOR.
+This is a reference to a vector value which can be used for reading and writing the data that belongs to it.